-Similarly, Actionaid in Greece has also created an educational digital game, "Apostoli Rouanda" [Mission Rwanda], which enables students to face difficult situations, such as a lack of food, water, doctors and education.
+Similarly, Actionaid in Greece has also created an educational digital game, "Apostoli Rouanda" [Mission Rwanda], which enables students to face difficult situations, such as a lack of food. water. doctors and education.

 In a number of countries, NGOs also play a role in educational programs and awareness campaigns.
-Whereas risk education programs in the UK are usually implemented by safety centres, generally not for profit and run by charities, trusts or local authorities, in other countries this has largely been taken over by the public sector, guided by either the http://www.safetycentrealliance.org.uk/

-Department of Labour and Education or the National Civil Protection Authority.
+Whereas risk education programs in the UK are usually implemented by safety centres12, generally not for profit and run by charities, trusts or local authorities, in other countries this has largely been taken over by the public sector, guided by either the Department of Labour and Education or the National Civil Protection Authority.
 In some cases, NGOs may also play a role in developing and implementing new educational programs in DDR.